'Seven-station' series temperature data

 In terms of the detail, the re-analysis concluded that some sites have warmed more than previously calculated, and other sites warmed less, but these variations between the old and new series are within the margin of error.

-This overview document discusses the revision of the 'seven-station' series in more detail.
+This overview document discusses the revision of the 'seven-station' series in more detail:

 The adjusted data

-This spreadsheet contains the adjusted data used to compile the 'seven-station' series.
-In this file, you will find:
+This spreadsheet contains the adjusted annual data used to compile the 'seven-station' series:

-• Annual average temperature for each location, and for the 7 locations combined
+• annual average temperature for each location, and for the 7 locations combined

 Schedule of adjustments

-NIWA has documented its analysis for each of the 7 locations, including all the station offsets used to merge temperature records for each place.
+NIWA has documented its analysis for each of the 7 locations, including all the station offsets used to merge temperature records for each place:

 Download a combined report

-A PDF is available here which includes the overview and the reports for each of the seven stations.
 Each of these documents is available separately by following the other links on this page.

 Changes to this page